-- The general notions about human understanding… which are illustrated by discoveries in atomic physics are not in the nature of things wholly unfamiliar, wholly unheard of or new.
-Even in our own culture, they have a history, and in Buddhist and Hindu thought a more considerable and central place.
-What we shall find [in modern physics] is an exemplification, an encouragement, and a refinement of old wisdom.
+- The general notions about human understanding… which are illustrated by discoveries in atomic physics are not in the nature of things wholly unfamiliar, wholly unheard of, or new.
+Even in our own culture, they have a history and a more considerable and central place in Buddhist and Hindu thought.
+We shall find [in modern physics] an exemplification, encouragement, and refinement of old wisdom.

 - The juxtaposition of Western civilization’s most terrifying scientific achievement with the most dazzling description of the mystical experience given to us by the Bhagavad Gita, India’s greatest literary monument.